RoccoC/webpack-build-notifier/README.md

 ![Failure](https://github.com/RoccoC/webpack-build-notifier/blob/master/icons/failure.png?raw=true "Failure")

 #### onClick
-What to do when the notification is clicked.
+A function called when the notification is clicked.
 By default it activates the Terminal application.

 Future Improvements
 -------------------